Irving C. Tomlinson: Career

 Tomlinson became a member of The Mother Church and a Christian Science practitioner in 1897.
 The day after his admission into the church, he was one of a number of students invited to speak at a gathering of Christian Scientists at Pleasant View.
 His Christian Science Primary Class teacher, Flavia Knapp, the wife of Ira Knapp, one of the first five directors appointed by Mary Baker Eddy, helped him prepare his remarks.
 In November of 1898, he was invited to be one of about seventy students in the last class taught by Mary Baker Eddy.
 The same year, he was also appointed as one of the five original lecturers of the Christian Science Board of Lectureship, giving the first ever lecture held at The Mother Church on September 28, 1898.
 Also in 1898, Eddy asked Tomlinson to serve on the Bible Lesson Committee, which prepares the lesson-sermons read in all Christian Science churches.
 Tomlinson served on this committee at various times until 1927.
 The following year, 1899, he was asked by Eddy to serve as First Reader at the church in Concord, New Hampshire; his sister Mary was asked to serve as Second Reader.

 Tomlinson served Eddy for 12 years, being in almost daily contact with her, and was a worker in her household from 1907 to 1910.
 His book, Twelve Years with Mary Baker Eddy, which he began work on in the early 1930s and was published posthumously in 1945, the year after his death, contained a firsthand account of his daily work for Eddy from 1898 to 1910 and included a significant amount of content which had not been published before that time, much of which was based on his calendar and notebooks from those years.
-As part of what the Christian Science Publishing Society called "The Twentieth Century Biography Series," the publishing arm of the Christian Science Church came out with an greatly expanded and amplified edition in 1996 that also came from the same sources mentioned above.
+As part of what the Christian Science Publishing Society called "The Twentieth Century Biography Series," they came out with a greatly edited "amplified edition" in 1996.

-Other rolls he filled included being elected President of The Mother Church in 1903 and again in 1921.
+Other roles he filled included being elected President of The Mother Church in 1903 and again in 1921.
 He, along with Archibald McLellan and Eddy's lawyer, General Frank S. Streeter, was named by Eddy in a deed of trust to benefit her son, his wife, and their children.
 In 1928, he taught the Normal class, which trains new teachers of Christian Science and is held just once every three years.